Southington Forest Preserve

 Brett Rodstrom, Director of Conservation, brett@westcreek.org

-West Creek Conservancy is protecting 38 acres of mature, upland hardwood forest within a larger 43-acre property in Southington Township, Trumbull County, OH.
+West Creek Conservancy protected just over 34 acres of mature, upland hardwood forest within a larger 43-acre property in Southington Township, Trumbull County, OH.
 By enrolling the property in a carbon project, West Creek Conservancy aims to protect at-risk forest resources to promote watershed health and expand public greenspace access.

 West Creek Conservancy will also integrate the property into the organization’s guided nature hike series to promote public access and appreciation for the area’s natural resources.
 Revenue generated from the sale of carbon credits will support West Creek Conservancy’s ongoing stewardship and management of the property, as well as protection of additional forested carbon resources within the conservation organization’s service area.